Benchmarking World-Model Learning with Environment-Level Queries: Implementation Details

 \subsection{Task Interface Implementation}

 We implemented distinct interfaces for human participants and reasoning models.
 Human participants interact with environments through a graphical user interface (GUI), while reasoning models use a text-based interface.
-The following sections detail the implementation of each interface type across the three task families.
+The following sections detail each interface type across the three task families.